StatBiomed/CamoTSS/README.rst

 Alternative TSS or CTSS detecting
 ===========
+In CamoTSS, one of output files is Tobrie.h5ad  which can be as input to Brie.

 To identify alternative TSS usage or alternative CTSS usage, Brie2 (Huang & Sanguinetti, 2021) is recommend to be used.